10 Must-Do Spring Bucket List Activities in Cambridge

 5. Indulge in Local Eats at Food Festivals

-Inman Square comes alive on May 18 for Inman Eats & Crafts with local restaurants serving up their best dishes alongside craft vendors.
+Inman Square comes alive on Sunday, May 17 for Inman Eats & Crafts with local restaurants serving up their best dishes alongside craft vendors.
 A few weeks later, cheer on the best bread bakers at Le Grand Prix Elmendorf du Pain.
-The Parisian-style street fair arrives in East Cambridge on June 8 as bakers submit baguettes for a chance to be named area’s best – and the official bread supplier of the Consulate General of France in Boston.
+The Parisian-style street fair arrives in East Cambridge in June as bakers submit baguettes for a chance to be named area’s best–and the official bread supplier of the Consulate General of France in Boston–stay tuned for 2026’s event date!
 Both are delicious ways to support small businesses and celebrate spring.

 6. Celebrate Pride in Cambridge

 There are so many ways to celebrate Pride in Cambridge.
-From Pride the City’s Annual Pride Brunch in June to Lamplighter’s Pride celebrations and food and drink specials throughout the city.
-Here’s a list of 20 ways to celebrate–more details on 2025's celebrations to come!
+From the City’s Annual Pride Brunch in June to Lamplighter’s Pride celebrations and food and drink specials throughout the city.
+More details on 2026’s celebrations to come!

 8. Celebrate Culture and Tradition at the Boston Dragon Boat Festival